briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 to and in compliance with this Chapter 125, including but not limited to, losses occasioned by the failure of any depository.

 2. _(b)_ Ohio R.C.
-731.55 shall be applicable to the Municipality and the
+[731.55][ORC Section 731.55] shall be applicable to the
-insurance authorized by such section may be procured by the Director of Finance and the costs of such insurance shall be paid by the Municipality.\
+Municipality and the insurance authorized by such section may be procured by the Director of Finance and the costs of such insurance shall be paid by the Municipality.\
 (Ord.
 1986-46.
 Passed 10-28-86.)

 ## 125.10   Bonds